Table of Contents

 You Can Do More

 It’s great to see landscapes and new places up close from a car window, instead of seeing it as a quilt patch from the sky.
-Road trips are also great because you can stop and explore what you want and when you want.
+Road trips are also great because you can stop and explore what you want when you want to.
 You might be limited by time and by your budget, but you can usually do a lot more on a road trip than you can with any other type of travel.

 When I was on my epic road trip, I made sure to stop at The Hoito in Thunder Bay, Ontario for Finnish pancakes (so yummy).
 I was able to spend an hour at The Forks in Winnipeg, and I could stop at Wolseley, Saskatchewan to stretch and see an opera house.
 It might take longer to get there, but all those stops and detours are what make the journey.